reimagined/resolve/docs/api-reference.md

 ### Transactional eventbus ledger

+Use this interface to implement a a Read Model connector that supports basic single-phase transactions.
+Use this style of connectors in a system with a single database.
+For distributed systems, consider two-phase transactions.

 | Function Name       | Description                                       |
 | ------------------- | ------------------------------------------------- |
 | connect             | Connect to the database.                          |